Why formal family group photographs?

 What family group photographs are standard at weddings?

-The following list is the standard group photo list I provide to my clients.
-Most couples are totally happy with that list, but some might include a couple of additional photographs.
+The following list is the standard group photo list we provide to all our clients.

 For the sake of being inclusive: P1 + P2 = Partner 1 and Partner 2